waylad/create-tezos-dapp/docusaurus/docs/custom-templates.md

 ### The `template` folder

-This folder is copied to the user's app directory as Create React App installs.
+This folder is copied to the user's app directory as Create Tezos Dapp installs.
 During this process, the file `gitignore` is renamed to `.gitignore`.

 You can add whatever files you want in here, but you must have at least the files specified above.